merryjs/merry-plugin-swagger/README.md

 # merry-plugin-swagger

 > Plugin for [@merryjs/cli](https://github.com/merryjs/cli)
 > generate code from swagger

 ## Installation

-### Install the cli `npm install -g @merryjs/cli` if you have installed you can skip this.
+### Install the cli `npm install -g @merryjs/cli` if you have installed you can skip this.

 ### Install plugin in your current workspace